Dr. Catherine Badgley

 My research focuses on the connection between vertebrate-fossil preservation and stratigraphy on both local and basin-wide scales.
-I completed my dissertation in the Department of Earth & Environmental Sciences at the University of Michigan in 2018, where I studied the depositional environments, taphonomy, and paleoecology of Miocene mammals from the Barstow Formation in the Mojave Desert, California.
-For my current position, I am compiling stratigraphic data for basins of the North American western interior to incorporate into reconstructions of topography for the past 36 million years.
-These topographic reconstructions will help us test hypotheses about mammal diversification patterns for western North America over the Neogene.
+As a former Postdoctoral Research Fellow in the lab, I compiled stratigraphic data for basins of the North American western interior to incorporate into reconstructions of topography for the past 36 million years.
+I am currently an NSF Postdoctoral Fellow at the University of Georgia.
 For more information on my research, visit my website.

 Ph.D.
 2018, Ecology & Evolutionary Biology